nathanlane/industrialpolicyclass/README.md

 # Industrial Policy Class
 {: .no_toc}

+Oh gosh, hello.
 This is a course webpage, along with the Canvas page, for Dr. Nathaniel Lane's Industrial Policy and Development module.
+Please find the detailed sylabus below.
+Other content to be posted as the semester evolves.

+*********

 # Module Syllabus Home
 {: .no_toc }